Building knowledge, linking ideas to action, and bringing people together.

 At St. Catherine University’s College for Women, the Abigail Quigley McCarthy Center for Women facilitates the process to select a finalist who’ll compete for one of five $16,500 Phillips Scholarships.

-Contact the Abigail Quigley McCarthy Center for Women to find out more about this scholarship program.
+Please contact Jewelly Lee in the Abigail Quigley McCarthy Center for Women to find out more about this scholarship program.
 We can help you with your questions and assist you in planning your community service project.
-Contact the Sia Vang in the Center for Women at 651-690-6783 or firstname.lastname@example.org.
+Contact the Center for Women at 651-690-6783 or email@example.com.

 Bag Lunch Discussions